-(2) Each facility or program shall maintain an individual record for each consumer.

-(3) The facility's or program's policies and procedures shall:

-(A) Define the content of the consumer record in accordance with all applicable state and federal rules, requirements, and statutes;

-(B) Define storage, retention and destruction requirements for consumer records in a manner that prevents unauthorized information disclosures;

-(C) Require consumer records be maintained in locked equipment which is kept within a locked room, vehicle, or premise;

-(D) Require legible entries in consumer records, signed with first name or initial, last name, and dated by the person making the entry;

-(E) Require the consumer's name or unique identifier be typed or written on each page in the consumer record; or appear on each screen of an electronic record;

-(F) Require a signed consent for treatment before a consumer is admitted on a voluntary basis; and

-(G) Require a signed consent for referral and payment, and for follow up before any contact after discharge is made.

-(4) If electronic clinical (medical) records are maintained, there shall be proof of compliance with all applicable state and federal rules and statutes related to electronic medical records, encryption, and other required features.

-(5) ODMHSAS operated facilities shall comply with Records Disposition Schedule 82-17 as approved by the Oklahoma Archives and Records Commission.

-(6) The facility or program shall assure consumer records are readily accessible to all staff providing services to consumers.
+- (2) Each facility or program shall maintain an individual record for each consumer. - (3) The facility's or program's policies and procedures shall: - (A) Define the content of the consumer record in accordance with all applicable state and federal rules, requirements, and statutes; - (B) Define storage, retention and destruction requirements for consumer records in a manner that prevents unauthorized information disclosures; - (C) Require consumer records be maintained in locked equipment which is kept within a locked room, vehicle, or premise; - (D) Require legible entries in consumer records, signed with first name or initial, last name, and dated by the person making the entry; - (E) Require the consumer's name or unique identifier be typed or written on each page in the consumer record; or appear on each screen of an electronic record; - (F) Require a signed consent for treatment before a consumer is admitted on a voluntary basis; and - (G) Require a signed consent for referral and payment, and for follow up before any contact after discharge is made.
+Require consent for release of information in accordance with federal and state laws, guidelines, and standards, including OAC 450:15-3-20.1 and OAC 450:15-3-20.2.
+For disclosure of information related to substance use disorder referral, payment, and follow up, a signed consent is required. - (4) If electronic clinical (medical) records are maintained, there shall be proof of compliance with all applicable state and federal rules and statutes related to electronic medical records, encryption, and other required features. - (5) ODMHSAS operated facilities shall comply with Records Dispositi9-5on Schedule 82-17 as approved by the Oklahoma Archives and Records Commission. - (6) The facility or program shall assure consumer records are readily accessible to all staff providing services to consumers.
 Such access shall be limited to the minimum necessary to carry out the staff member's job functions or the purpose for the use of the records.

-(e) Discharge Summary.
+(e) Discharge summary.

-(1) A completed discharge summary shall be entered in each consumer's record within fifteen (15) days of the consumer completing, transferring, or discontinuing services.
+- (1) A completed discharge summary shall be entered in each consumer's record within fifteen (15) days of the consumer completing, transferring, or discontinuing services.
 The summary shall be signed and dated by the staff member completing the summary.
-Consumers who have received no services for one hundred eighty (180) days shall be discharged if it is determined that services are no longer needed or desired.

-(2) A discharge summary shall include, but not be limited to, the consumer's progress made in treatment, the consumer's response to services rendered, initial condition and condition of the consumer at discharge, diagnoses, summary of current medications, when applicable, and recommendations for referrals, if deemed necessary.
+Consumers who have received no services for one hundred eighty (180) days shall be discharged if it is determined that services are no longer needed or desired. - (2) A discharge summary shall include, but not be limited to, the consumer's progress made in treatment, the consumer's response to services rendered, initial condition and condition of the consumer at discharge, diagnoses, summary of current medications, when applicable, and recommendations for referrals, if deemed necessary.
 It shall include a discharge plan which lists written recommendations and specific referrals for implementing aftercare services, including medications.
 Aftercare plans shall be developed with the knowledge and cooperation of the consumer, when possible.
+This standard shall not apply to facilities certified under Chapter 16 of this Title.

-(3) The signature of the staff member completing the summary and the date of completion shall be included in the discharge summary.

-(4) In the event of death of a consumer, in lieu of a discharge summary, a summary statement including applicable information shall be documented in the record.
+- (3) The signature of the staff member completing the summary and the date of completion shall be included in the discharge summary. - (4) In the event of death of a consumer, in lieu of a discharge summary, a summary statement including applicable information shall be documented in the record.

-(f) Critical Incidents.
+(f) Critical incidents.